TsunaMoo/payday2-model-tool/README.md

-# PAYDAY 2 Model Tool - Calcium Edition
+# Diesel Model Tool - Give Me More Diesel Editon

 This is a copy of IAmNotASpy and PoueT's model tool, with a bunch of new features: